 The Efficiency Question: Who Keeps the Most?

 Gross salary is a vanity metric.
-What matters is the effective take-home rate — what percentage of gross reaches your bank account after income tax and mandatory social contributions.
-The variation across our 40-country dataset is striking:
+What matters is the effective take-home rate — what share of gross the median worker retains after income tax.
+Mandatory retirement savings that stay in your name (like Singapore’s CPF) count as retained here, since that balance is yours; pure taxes and social charges you never see again do not.
+The variation across our 43-country dataset is striking:

 - Switzerland: 85% — high gross ($85,714) and high retention combine.
 Note that Swiss cantons vary significantly; Zug residents keep more, Zurich residents keep less than the national median.